 - If the account has been configured to block users when a file download is detected, the user receives the following notification in their browser.
 This page lets the user know that access to the download is blocked and they should contact their administrator for more information.

-- If you have an active Attachment Protection policy using sandboxing, we'll send the attachment to the sandbox before releasing to the end user.
+- If you are using sandboxing with Attachment Protect, we'll send the attachment to the sandbox before releasing it to the end user.
 If the file is determined to be harmful, the block message from point 2 displays.
 If the file is clean, the following page displays.
 The user can access the file download directly by clicking on the Download button.For Journal and Outbound mail, the only option is to sandbox any detected files to determine if they are harmful or safe before notifying the user.